SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/prerequisites.md

 # Prerequisites

- You should have a trial or an enterprise SAP BTP global account.
+ You should have an enterprise SAP BTP global account.

 # Entitlements required